-- I. Council staff recommends that the Fish and Wildlife Committee approve proceeding to Step2/3 (i.e., a design/build approach) of this project.
+- I. The Fish and Wildlife Committee recommends that the Council approve proceeding to Step2/3 (i.e., a design/build approach) of this project.
 This recommendation is conditioned on the understanding that the additional information requested by the ISRP (ISRP document 2012-8), as outlined above, be addressed as part of the Step 2/3 submittal and review process.
 This recommendation is also contingent upon the understanding that the final construction contract will be negotiated at the completion of the final design and after Council approval of the Step 2/3 documents. - II.
-The Fish and Wildlife Committee request confirmation of final costs, as part of the revised master plan, associated with the entire Crystal Springs Fish Hatchery and associated support facilities, including confirmation of cost share and in-kind contributions.
+The Fish and Wildlife Committee recommends that the Council request confirmation of final costs, as part of the revised master plan, associated with the entire Crystal Springs Fish Hatchery and associated support facilities, including confirmation of cost share and in-kind contributions.

-SIGNIFICANCE:
+SIGNIFICANCE: On April 15, 2011, the Shoshone-Bannock Tribes (SBT) submitted to the Council as part of the Three-Step Review Process a master plan for the Crystal Springs Fish hatchery and Programs for Snake River Chinook Salmon and Yellowstone Cutthroat Trout, as part of

-On April 15, 2011, the Shoshone-Bannock Tribes (SBT) submitted to the Council as part of the Three-Step Review Process a master plan for the Crystal Springs Fish Hatchery and Programs for Snake River Chinook Salmon and Yellowstone Cutthroat Trout, as part of Project #2008-906-00, Crystal Springs Planning and Operations/Maintenance.
+Project #2008-906-00, Crystal Springs Planning and Operations/Maintenance.